25 min read

 LISTICLE · COMPARISON

 Privacy matters more for lawyers than any other profession.
-We compared 7 AI tools on data privacy, offline capability, pricing, and legal-specific features—so you can use AI without risking attorney-client privilege.
+We compared 9 AI tools on data privacy, offline capability, pricing, and legal-specific features—including enterprise platforms like Lexis+ AI and Westlaw AI—so you can use AI without risking attorney-client privilege.

 Lawyers face a unique challenge with AI tools.
 The efficiency gains are too significant to ignore—AI can cut document review time by 60%, accelerate research, and assist with drafting.
 But the privacy requirements are also more demanding than in any other profession.
 When you handle privileged attorney-client communications, cloud-based AI tools create a third-party disclosure that can waive privilege.